Table of Contents

 The most common assets include cash and cash equivalents.
-Often, physical and tangible items pop into our minds when we think of assets but not all assets are tangible!
-Broadly, here’s how assets are usually classified:
+Often, physical and tangible items pop into our minds when we think of asset but not all assets are tangible!
+Broadly, here’s how they are usually classified:

 Fixed assets are also known as capital assets.
-These are the tangible assets required to keep the business going.
+These are required to keep the business going.
 These assets can be regarded as the backbone of a business.
-A few examples of fixed assets include:
+A few examples of this include:

 In reference to the above-mentioned examples, the workspace, laptops, furniture etc. form the fixed asset for Nestford.

-Apart from being used to generate income, fixed assets are important for businesses because they can be sold and if the business is in financial difficulty.
+Apart from being used to generate income, they are important for businesses because they can be sold and if the business is in financial difficulty.
 These can also be used as collateral while availing business loans.

 Pro-tip: Having a high ratio of the fixed asset gets maximum eyeballs-from employees, customers and everyone in between!

-All materials that are present in cash or are expected to get encashed within the tenure of one year are classified under current assets.
+All materials that are present in cash or are expected to get encashed within the tenure of one year are classified underthis bracket.
 Broadly, these include:

 - Accounts receivable